 6.18 'Significant screening' with respect to visibility of reflecting solar panels implies that the observer's view is impeded to the extent that the presence of the solar panels cannot be easily discerned at first glance.
 For example, a hedgerow that contains small gaps that facilitate partial visibility of the panel face(s) would provide 'significant screening'.
-Figure 10 below illustrates this.
+Figure 10 on the following page illustrates this.